Frequently Asked Questions

 What is Therapy?

 Therapy as a process aims at providing a companion and a safe space for their client on their journey of self-exploration and healing.
+It helps one gain clarity about their life situation, understand themselves and their values better, process difficult emotions, make behavioral changes and experience catharsis.

 Do I need therapy?

-Therapy aims at providing a safe, accepting and non-judgemental space for clients to explore themselves, process difficult emotions and traumatic life experiences, improve interpersonal relationships, learn positive coping skills, grow and self-actualise.
+Therapy aims at providing a safe, accepting and non-judgemental space for clients to explore themselves, process difficult emotions and traumatic life experiences...
+If you find yourself seeking any or all of this, you could seek out professional help.

 Are my problems serious enough for therapy?

-Therapy isn’t just for people experiencing serious issues, but aims at empowering individuals experiencing different kinds of challenges in their lives.
-It promotes healing, growth, personal development, independence and positive coping skills.
+Therapy isn't just for people experiencing serious issues, but aims at empowering individuals experiencing different kinds of challenges in their lives.
+Your feelings are valid and deserve acknowledgement and expression.

 Can I choose to discontinue therapy at any time?